joanlopez/grafonnet-example/README.md

 ## Contribute

-**Have you detected a typo or something incorrect and you are willing to contribute?**
+Have you detected a typo or something incorrect, and you are **willing to contribute?**

 Please, [open a pull request](https://github.com/joanlopez/grafonnet-example/compare), and I'll be happy to review it.